sbohmann/node-static-sites/README.md

 Command line arguments for the CLI (see below) can be inserted after the package name:

     "scripts": {
-        "generate": "at.yeoman.static-site <arguments>"
+        "generate": "nssg <arguments>"
     }

 ## Command Line Arguments

-At the moment, there are no command line arguments.
+At the moment, no command line arguments are accepted.

 # Configuration